Good method for conceal carry while running

 Since concealed carry for athletes makes you a tad slower on the draw, situational awareness is your best friend.
 Workout with a friend or two in order to increase the amount of eyes you have looking for threats.
 Don't listen to music, particularly if you are running in an urban area.
 Hearing footsteps two seconds earlier might be your salvation.
 It's also wise to bring along a cell phone so you can quickly call for help after an altercation subsides.

-Let us know in the comments section if you run, climb, boat, play basketball or do anything else that seems athletic with your concealed carry weapon still on you.
-How do you make it work for you?
+If you run, climb, boat, play basketball or do anything else that seems athletic with your concealed carry weapon still on you,

 About The Author